Regional park: Saskatchewan

 There are 101 regional parks in Saskatchewan.
 All parks are operated by volunteer boards.

 Italy

 Regional parks in Italy are administered by each region in Italy, a government unit like a U.S. state.

 Ireland

 Distinguished from National Parks in the Republic of Ireland, which are owned and run centrally by the state's National Parks and Wildlife Service, Ireland's regional parks are managed and operated by individual local authorities in Ireland.
-Examples include Ballincollig Regional Park (managed by Cork City Council), Millennium Regional Park (Fingal County Council), and Malahide Demesne Regional Park (also Fingal County Council).
+Examples include Ballincollig Regional Park (managed by Cork City Council), Millennium Regional Park (Fingal County Council), and Malahide Demesne Regional Park (also managed by Fingal County Council).

 Lithuania

 A law to establish regional parks in Lithuania took effect in 1992.
 As of 2022, there were 30 such regional parks (regioniniai parkai).

 New Zealand

 In New Zealand, regional parks are administered by regional councils rather than the Department of Conservation or territorial authorities.

 United States

 Definitions

 In the United States, a regional park is sometimes referred to as a 'Metropolitan Park (Metropark)' or as an open space reserve.
 The terms region and metropolitan can have different meanings in U.S. local government agencies.
 Regional parks can be administered by a regional park board, a state, county or other units of local government.
 A special authority can be set up, under the joint jurisdiction of two or more government bodies or as an independent park district to administer parks.
 Individual parks may or may not cross governmental boundaries.
 The park district holds the authority, similar to fire protection districts, to manage and raise taxes to cover park acquisition and management costs.